cogtoolslab/causaldraw_public2021/README.md

 - `/analysis/results/csv/` contains preprocessed and anonymized CSVs for all participants

 ### Causal intervention experiment
+In addition to conveying which parts of the machine are most causally relevant, an effective visual explanation helps a viewer infer what kind of intervention is needed to produce the desired effect.
+Each participant was presented with a randomly sampled drawing of each of the six machines, and then asked to select the action that they thought they needed to perform in order to turn on the light.
+For each machine, participants selected from among three actions: Pull, Push, and Rotate.

 <p align="center" style="font-size: smaller">
   <img width="50%" src="readme_mats/intervention_2_task.png"></img>